ljunggren/boozang-docs/README.md

 `(John Doe)` or `($parameter.name)` or `($test.name)`

-If a checkbox is clicked, the `value` attribue will be shown in the brackets.
+If a checkbox is clicked, the `value` attribute will be shown in the brackets.
 In the below example

 ```html
 <input type="checkbox" name="vehicle2" value="Car">